Medroxyprogesterone Acetate Tablets, USP

-Read this Patient Information before you start taking PROVERA and read what you get each time you refill your PROVERA prescription.
+Read this Patient Information before you start taking medroxyprogesterone acetate tablets and read what you get each time you refill your medroxyprogesterone acetate tablets prescription.
 There may be new information.
 This information does not take the place of talking to your healthcare provider about your medical condition or your treatment.

 - Treat menstrual periods that have stopped or to treat abnormal uterine bleeding.
 Women with a uterus who are not pregnant, who stop having regular menstrual periods or who begin to have irregular menstrual periods may have a drop in their progesterone level.
-Talk with your healthcare provider about whether PROVERA is right for you.
+Talk with your healthcare provider about whether medroxyprogesterone acetate tablets are right for you.

 - Reduce your chances of getting cancer of the uterus (womb).
 In postmenopausal women with a uterus who use estrogens, taking progestin in combination with estrogen will reduce your chance of getting cancer of the uterus (womb).